 Red huge mushrooms take up a different area than brown huge mushrooms.

-For brown huge mushrooms, each mushroom will need at least 9x9x9 space to grow in, because their canopy spreads in a square of 7×7.
+For brown huge mushrooms you will need at least 9x9x9 space to grow in, because their canopy spreads in a square of 7×7.

 For red huge mushrooms you will need a space that is 9 blocks tall or taller, but their canopies are a bit smaller.
 So, an area of 5x5x9 would be enough for red mushrooms.